 Salma Alokozai is an assistant to the Minister of Education.
 A member of Sela Foundation, she is actively involved in volunteer and charity work.
 Previously, Salma worked as a media coordinator and as a personal assistant to Dr. Ashraf Ghani Ahmadzai during his 2009 presidential campaign.
 She also worked as a journalist and program producer with Saba Media Organization for three years.
 Salma is an alumna of the United Nations Institute for Training and Research fellowship program and received a medal in 2011.
 She speaks fluent Pashtu, Dari and English.
 She is currently majoring in Political Science and Public Administration at the American University of Afghanistan.

-Sadiq Amini is a Political-Military Assistant at the United States Embassy at Kabul.
-Prior to joining the embassy, he worked as the Head of the Communication & Public Relations Unit at the Comprehensive Agriculture and Rural Development Facility, a joint entity established under the auspices of the Agriculture and Rural Development (ARD) Cluster ministries.
+Sadiq Amini is Lecturer of International Relations at Private Universities in Kabul.
+Before that, he worked as the Head of the Communication & Public Relations Unit at the Comprehensive Agriculture and Rural Development Facility, a joint entity established under the auspices of the Agriculture and Rural Development (ARD) Cluster ministries.
 Sadiq has also worked in a number of volunteer positions, including as Spokesperson Youth Council, Cultural Affairs Officer – Youth Council, Sports Secretary – Federation of International Students Association, Representative – Undergraduate Class, Representative – Afghan Students Association in Bangalore and Representative – International Students Association in Christ College.
 He is a Fulbright alumnus, batch of 2011-2013.
 He completed his Master’s degree in Diplomacy & International Security from Patterson School of Diplomacy, University of Kentucky.
 He is also an Indian Council for Cultural Relations (ICCR) alumnus, batch of 2007-2010.
 He completed his Bachelor’s degree in Political Science from Christ College, Bangalore.

 Ramin Anwari is the co-founder of Sela Foundation, a youth led grassroots organization established in 2007.
 He has been involved in youth mobilization activities that aim to enhance youth presence and engagement in social initiatives, with the ultimate goal of changing attitudes towards human rights.
 Ramin has worked extensively as a journalist with Radio Free Europe/Radio Liberty and the British Broadcasting Corporation (BBC) as an online producer.
 He holds a Master’s degree in Applied Human Rights from The University of York.
 He has previously contributed to the work of a number of human rights organizations in Afghanistan, including Women and Children Legal Research Foundation (WCLRF), mainly developing public relations, research and human rights training material.